10 B2B Marketing Trends For 2023-2026

 For example, Salesforce uses storytelling to humanize the benefits their customers get from their CRM.

-Searches for Storybrand have seen long-term, sustained growth.
+Searches for "Storybrand" have seen long-term, sustained growth (106% over 5 years).

 10. Personas Help B2B Businesses Reach the Right People

-For example, Shipbob uses targeted copy that appeals specifically to their target customer (DTC ecommerce brands).
+For example, Shipbob uses targeted copy that appeals specifically to its target customer (DTC eCommerce brands).

-Shipbob’s growth is partly explained by the fact that they target (and market to) a specific persona.
+Shipbob’s growth is partly due to the pandemic.
+But it's also thanks to the fact that they target (and market to) a specific persona.

-These are the 10 key B2B trends to keep an eye on right now.
+These are 10 key B2B trends to keep an eye on right now.

-Yes, old school digital marketing practices (like email and account-based marketing) remain as relevant as ever.
+Yes, old school digital marketing practices (like email marketing and ABM) remain as relevant as ever.

-But just like in the B2C world, there are a number of fast-growing B2B business trends.
+But just like in the B2C world, there are a number of changes happening in the B2B business world.

-Savvy B2B marketers are tapping into these trends to stay ahead of the curve.
+Savvy B2B brands are tapping into these trends to stay ahead of the curve.
 And to get an edge on the competition.